The morning I received an invitation to visit Anguilla Island for a food festival the first thing I thought was:

 I wrote this post on Anguilla food if you’re interesting in eating local.
 It deserved it’s own post.

-The bakery is also fascinating as local bakers bring their goods to the bakery and the supermarket sells it on their behalf.
+The bakery is also worth visiting as local bakers bring their goods to the bakery.
+The supermarket sells it on their behalf.

 Best Restaurants in Anguilla